shiva6427/assignment2-VANGARI/README.md

 |    Hyderabad      |           Charminar           |           1 Day           |
 |    Delhi          |           India Gate          |           2 Days          |
 |    Mumbai         |           Taj Hotel           |           3 Days          |

+---

+## Quotes
+> Learn as if you will live forever, live like you will die tomorrow. — *Mahatma Gandhi*
+> The pessimist sees difficulty in every opportunity.
+The optimist sees opportunity in every difficulty. — *Winston Churchill*